-While I have seen many students take this summer track, I have never met anyone who, in retrospect, felt it was a productive way to spend the summer.
+While we have seen many students take this summer track, we’ve never met anyone who, in retrospect, felt it was a productive way to spend the summer.

-While proper preparation for any challenge is key, and a high SAT score along with great grades may qualify one for certain merit scholarships, I question the efficacy of investing time into taking a test where the intent is less about actual learning and more about making onself more attractive on paper to an admissions officer at an elite college.
+While proper preparation for any challenge is key, and a high SAT score along with great grades may qualify one for certain merit scholarships, we question the efficacy of investing time into taking a test where the intent is less about actual learning and more about making oneself more attractive on paper to an admissions officer at an elite college.

 Isn’t it a better idea to invest that time into building the skills which will help you better thrive in college once you arrive?

-Despite the pressure she feels to get into an ivy league school, data shows that almost all Fortune 500 CEOs actually attended public universities and that ivy league graduates are significantly underrepresented in this elite club.
+Despite the pressure many students feel to get into an ivy league school, data shows that almost all Fortune 500 CEOs actually attended public universities and that ivy league graduates are significantly underrepresented in this elite club.
 While there is an initial earnings bump graduates of elite colleges may receive early in their career, it is usually nullified in less than 10 years as employees’ compensation becomes based on actual ability, contribution, and accomplishment, rather than on potential or educational pedigree.